India sets record for new COVID cases; oxygen running out | Health

 Prime Minister Narendra Modi's government ordered an extensive lockdown in the early stages of the pandemic but has been wary of the economic costs of more tough restrictions.
 In recent weeks, the government has come in for criticism for holding packed political rallies for local elections and allowing a Hindu festival at which millions gathered.

 This week, Modi urged state governments to use lockdowns as a last resort.
 He asked people to stay indoors and said the government was working to increase the supply of oxygen and vaccines.
-Angela Rasmussen, a virologist at the Center for Global Health and Science Security at Georgetown University, said the situation in India was "heartbreaking and awful".
+Madhukar Pai, a professor of epidemiology at McGill Univerity in Canada, said India was a cautionary tale for the world.

-"It's the result of a complex mix of bad policy decisions, bad advice to justify those decisions, global and domestic politics, and a host of other complex variables," she said on Twitter.
+"If we declare success too soon, open up everything, give up on public health, and not vaccinate rapidly, the new variants can be devastating," Pai wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)